What it is

 - Let dormant ties go dormant without guilt; dormant is not dead

-- When life changes, yours or theirs, reach out; spring often starts with one message
+- When life changes, yours or theirs, reach out; spring often starts with a single message

 - Keep planting: one recurring event, one new regular spot, one invitation